RichardKnight88/american-were-bee-game/README.md

 <br>

 ## The Build

+I started by pseudo-coding a rough plan detailing components of the game and how I might implement these.

+I decided that the grid and main character were the initial pieces of the puzzle before working up to adding point scorers and life takers.

 Creating a grid was the first step.
 Defining a width and height in JavaScript and using a for loop to add divs through the DOM means a quick change to size can be applied in JavaScript instead of hard coding individual divs in HTML.
 With this built all divs ('cells') are accessed with arguments related to the width and/or height variables.